BlackDragonN001/FERemastered/README.md

 	https://github.com/Nielk1/Battlezone-Redux-Mod-Manager/releases

 1. Following the setup instructions for BZRMM - open `BZRModManager.exe` and select the `Settings` tab.
-Make sure to set the install location for BZCC (either GOG or Steam) and set the `My Docs/My Games` folder location
+Make sure to set the install location for BZCC (either GOG or Steam) and set the `My Docs/My Games` folder location.
+If you don't have Git installed, download it here. (https://git-scm.com/downloads)
 ![](docs/BZRMM_Settings.PNG)

 1. On the BZCC tab, paste the github url for FER (https://github.com/BlackDragonN001/FERemastered.git) into the `Mod URL` field and click download.
 If a Branch Select window pops up, select "master".
 (This will take a long time to download, See the `Tasks` tab to watch the current progress)